-Springtime in Northglenn should mean taking advantage of warmer weather and spending more time outside.
-Instead, for many homeowners, it means struggling with pollen allergies.
+Springtime in Northglenn should mean making the most of warmer weather and spending more time outdoors.
+Instead, for many residents, it means struggling with pollen allergies.

-If you have allergies, you know how frustrating that pollen in your home can make you feel.
-Constant sneezing, itchy and watery eyes, sinus problems and coughing can make everyday life miserable.
-If you have asthma, pollen can also lead to wheezing, chest tightness and breathing problems.
+If you have spring allergies, you know how miserable that pollen in your home can make you feel.
+Constant sneezing, itchy and watery eyes, sinus headaches and coughing can wear you down.
+If you have asthma, pollen can also lead to wheezing, chest tightness and breathing challenges.

-Your home is supposed to be a refuge.
-However, pollen does not stay outside.
-It follows you indoors, causing poor indoor air quality in your Northglenn home —triggering the allergy symptoms that make you miserable.
+Your home should be a refuge.
+Unfortunately, pollen doesn’t stay outdoors.
+It follows you indoors, creating poor indoor air quality in your Northglenn home —triggering the allergy symptoms that make you miserable.

-The good news is, there are proven ways to get rid of indoor pollen problems in the spring.
-A combination of pollen season prep and professional indoor air quality solutions can solve your allergy problems and make itchy eyes and sneezing in the spring a thing of the past.
+The good news is, there are effective ways to get rid of indoor pollen problems once and for all.
+A combination of pollen season prep and professional indoor air quality solutions can solve your allergy problems so you can finally breathe easier.

-Why Pollen Is an Issue in Northglenn, Colorado
+Why Pollen Is a Problem in Northglenn, Colorado

-Pollen produced from trees, grass and weeds is a major spring problem in Northglenn.
+Pollen produced from trees, grass and weeds is a common spring problem in Northglenn.
 How does this pollen affect indoor air quality?

-It enters your home and collects in carpets, furniture, bedding and air ducts.
-Once inside, pollen can spread in the air through a poorly filtered HVAC system.
+It enters your home and builds up in carpets, furniture, bedding and air ducts.
+Once inside, pollen can move in the air through a poorly filtered HVAC system.
 As it circulates, it repeatedly aggravates your allergies.

 Many people are surprised to learn just how much pollen builds up inside their home.
-It makes its way through open windows and doors, rides in on your pets and even can be drawn inside by a poorly filtered HVAC system.
+It flows in through open windows and doors, hitches a ride on your pets and even can be drawn inside by a poorly filtered HVAC system.
 Even if you shut your windows and doors, pollen still can find ways into your home.
-You can track it inside on your shoes and clothing.
-Poorly sealed doors and windows even allow pollen in.
+You can bring it in on your shoes and clothing.
+Cracks around your doors and windows even allow pollen in.

-Once pollen gets in, it circulates through your Northglenn home.
-Knowing how to how to reduce pollen in homes means limiting the amount of pollen that gets in your home whenever possible and then filtering it from circulation if it does.
+Once inside, pollen moves throughout through your Northglenn home.
+Understanding how to how to reduce pollen in homes means stopping it from getting in your home whenever possible and then removing it from circulation if it does.

-- Change your HVAC filters frequently.
-Clean filters capture pollen and allergens from the air circulating in your home.
+- Change your HVAC filters on a routine basis.
+Clean filters capture pollen and allergens from the air circulating through your home.

-- Make sure your windows are closed on high pollen count days.
-Open windows allow large amounts of pollen indoors.
+- Leave windows closed on high pollen count days.
+Open windows allow high concentrations of pollen indoors.

-- Wash off and change clothes after being outside.
-Pollen collects on your hair, skin and clothing, and you can transfer that pollen onto your pillows, bedding and furniture
+- Wash off and change clothes after spending time outdoors.
+Pollen collects on your hair, skin and clothing, and you can accidentally spread that pollen onto your pillows, bedding and furniture

 - Vacuum using a HEPA filter.
-Vacuums that use HEPA filters help capture tiny pollen particles embedded in carpets and furniture.
+HEPA vacuums help remove tiny pollen particles hidden in carpets and furniture.

-- doormats and don’t wear shoes inside your house.
-Shoes transport pollen, dirt and other debris throughout your home.
+- Use doormats and remove shoes before going inside.
+Shoes track pollen, dirt and other debris throughout your home.

-- Regularly bathe pets.
-Pets track pollen indoors on their fur, which they can then transfer to your bedding, carpets and furniture.
+- Consistently groom pets.
+Pets track pollen indoors on their fur, which they can then spread onto your bedding, carpets and furniture.

 Upgrade Your HVAC System for Better IAQ

-Your HVAC system can plays a major role in improving your home’s air quality.These professional, whole-home indoor air quality solutions lower allergens, enhance airflow and make your home feel more pleasant throughout allergy season.
+Your HVAC system is an extremely effective way to boost your home’s the air quality in your home.These professional, whole-home indoor air quality solutions minimize allergens, enhance airflow and make your home feel more pleasant throughout allergy season.

 High-Efficiency Air Filters

-High-efficiency HVAC filters help remove particles like pollen, dust and pet dander from your home’s air.
-You can review filters using MERV ratings, which are numbers that measure how effectively a filter captures airborne particles.
-Filters with higher MERV ratings can trap smaller particles.
-Many homeowners searching for the best air filters for allergies choose high-efficiency air filters because they are very effective at reducing indoor air contaminants.
+High-efficiency HVAC filters help remove particles like pollen, dust and pet dander from the air in your home.
+You can review filters using MERV ratings, which are numbers that show how effectively a filter traps airborne particles.
+The higher the MERV rating, the smaller particles the filter can trap.
+Many homeowners looking for the best air filters for allergies choose high-efficiency air filters because they are very effective at reducing indoor air contaminants.

 Whole-Home Air Purifiers

-Whole-home air filtration systems work with your HVAC system to clean the air in your whole home.
-Unlike portable air purifiers that only filter one room, whole-home air purification systems continuously remove microscopic particles like pollen, dust and pet dander as air circulates through your ductwork.
-This creates a complete solution to your allergy issues.
+Whole-home air filtration systems work in conjunction with your HVAC system to clean the air throughout your entire home.
+Unlike portable air purifiers that only treat indoor air quality issues in one room, whole-home air purification systems continuously remove microscopic particles like pollen, dust and pet dander as air circulates through your ductwork.
+This creates a whole-home solution to your seasonal allergy concerns.

 Humidity Control

-Higher spring humidity in Northglenn can also worsen your allergies by creating conditions ripe for mold and mildew growth.
-In most homes, your home's humidity should be between 30-50 percent.
-Whole-home humidity control systems connect to your HVAC system to balance moisture levels throughout your house.
-In humid months, they eliminate excess moisture like a dehumidifier.
+Higher spring humidity in Northglenn can also worsen your allergies by promoting mold and mildew growth.
+Ideally, your home's humidity should stay between 30-50 percent.
+Whole-home humidity control systems operate alongside your HVAC system to control moisture levels throughout your house.
+In humid months, they reduce excess moisture like a dehumidifier.
 In winter, they add moisture back into dry air.
-Unlike portable dehumidifiers that only work in one room, whole-home systems are a way toboost indoor air quality in the spring in your full home.
+Unlike portable dehumidifiers that only control humidity in one room, whole-home systems are a way toimprove indoor air quality in the spring in your entire home.

 UV Air Purification

-UV air purification systems are an effective way to neutralize mold spores, bacteria and certain viruses circulating through your HVAC system.
-Unlike filters , which only capture particles like pollen and pet dander, UV systems also use ultraviolet light to destroy biological pollutants.
+UV air purification systems help neutralize mold spores, bacteria and certain viruses circulating through your HVAC system.
+Unlike filters , which only trap particles like pollen and dust, UV systems also use ultraviolet light to destroy biological pollutants.

-When comparing an air purifier vs air filter for HVAC systems, remember that filters get rid of particles whiles purifiers have additional advanced technology to clean pollutants you might not be able to see.
+When comparing an air purifier vs air filter for HVAC systems, remember that filters are for particles whiles purifiers have additional advanced technology to clean contaminants you can’t see.
 When used with filtration and humidity control, UV purification can help support cleaner, healthier air inside your home.

 Signs Your Home Has Poor Indoor Air Quality

-There’s a good chance your home has poor IAQ if you regularly experience allergy symptoms indoors like sneezing, coughing, congestion, headaches or red, itchy eyes.
-Other indicators of poor indoor air quality in your Northglenn home include dust buildup even after you clean, musty odors, uneven airflow and rooms that feel stuffy or humid.
-If your symptoms disappear when you leave the house, that’s a clear sign your indoor air may be the root cause.
+Your home may have indoor air quality problems if you constantly deal with allergy symptoms indoors like sneezing, coughing, congestion, headaches or red, itchy eyes.
+Other symptoms of poor indoor air quality in your Northglenn home include dust buildup even after you clean, musty odors, uneven airflow and rooms that feel stale or humid.
+If your symptoms improve when you leave the house, that’s a clear sign your indoor air may be the root cause.

 Professional IAQ Services That Make a Difference

-DIY solutions can help reduce pollen indoors, but they don’t fully solve the problem.
-If you struggle with spring pollen allergies, even tiny amounts of pollen can make you miserable.
-That is where professional HVAC air quality solutions can help.
-An indoor air quality assessment identifies allergens and pollutants in your home so an HVAC professional can recommend filtration or purification solutions to finally solve your pollen problem.
+DIY solutions can help lower pollen indoors, but alone they don’t completely eliminate the problem.
+If you struggle with spring pollen allergies, even small amounts of pollen can make you feel awful.
+That is where expert HVAC air quality solutions can help.
+An indoor air quality assessment detects allergens and pollutants in your home so an HVAC professional can recommend filtration or purification solutions to finally solve your pollen problem.

-Other ways to boost your indoor air quality are available, including duct cleaning.
-For allergies like pollen, dust and pet dander, cleaning debris out of your home’s air ducts can be a an effective way to reduce allergy problems.
-Seasonal HVAC maintenance also is a great way to make sure your system cleans your air effectively and also helps reduce avoidable repairs and lengthen the life of your system.
+Other tools are available to clean other allergens from your air, like duct cleaning.
+For allergies like pollen, dust and pet dander, cleaning debris out of your home’s air ducts can be a real help in reducing symptoms.
+Seasonal HVAC maintenance also is a great way to make sure your system cleans your air effectively and also helps prolong the life of your system.

-For many Northglenn residents, professional services like filtration, purification, duct cleaning and humidity control finally offer the spring allergies home solutions they’ve been waiting for.
+For many Northglenn residents, professional services like filtration, purification, duct cleaning and humidity control finally deliver the spring allergies home solutions they’ve been looking for.

 Get Ahead of Spring Pollen Season in Northglenn

-Prevention and professional solutions are the most effective way to tame your spring allergies.
-You can help by using DIY tips to limit pollen indoors.
-To completely address your pollen problem, work with an HVAC professional like the team at Northglenn Heating & Air Conditioning.
-We have professional knowledge and advanced tools to improve your indoor air quality, so you can breathe refreshing, pollen-free air all spring.
+Prevention and professional solutions are the best way to tame your spring allergies.
+Do your part by following DIY tips to reduce pollen indoors.
+To effectively manage your pollen problem, work with an HVAC professional like the team at Northglenn Heating & Air Conditioning.
+We have specialized knowledge and advanced tools to improve your indoor air quality, so you can breathe refreshing, pollen-free air all spring.

-We also can keep levels in from becoming a problem in the first place with professional pollen season prep in Northglenn.
-Schedule an IAQ consultation online or call 303-452-4146 today to schedule service with Northglenn Heating & Air Conditioning.
+We also can keep levels in from creating a problem in the first place with professional pollen season prep in Northglenn.
+Schedule an IAQ consultation online or call 303-452-4146 today to get started with Northglenn Heating & Air Conditioning.